 WPA.
 Wi-Fi Protected Access (WPA) is the newest and best available standard in Wi-Fi security.
-Two modes are available: Personal (also known as Pre-Shared Key) and Enterprise.
-Personal gives you a choice of two encryption methods: TKIP (Temporal Key Integrity Protocol), which utilizes a stronger encryption method and incorporates Message Integrity Code (MIC) to provide protection against hackers, and AES (Advanced Encryption System), which utilizes a symmetric 128-Bit block data encryption.
-Enterprise utilizes a RADIUS (Remote Authentication Dial-In User Service) server for authentication and the use of dynamic TKIP, AES, or WEP.
+WPA is stronger than WEP encryption, and WPA2 has stronger encryption than WPA.
+WPA and WPA2 give you a choice of two encryption methods: TKIP (Temporal Key Integrity Protocol), which incorporates Message Integrity Code (MIC) to provide protection against hackers, and AES (Advanced Encryption System), which utilizes a symmetric 128-Bit block data encryption.
+(AES is stronger than TKIP.)